On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

 \section{Case Study}

-In order to verify the feasibility of our proposed resilience requirement model and resilience requirement elicitation process framework, we conducted a case study on an MSA System.
+In order to verify the feasibility of MRMM and Service Resilience Requirement Model, we conducted a case study on an MSA System.
 One of the benchmark MSA Systems proposed in the literature\cite{Aderaldo2017Benchmark} was used as our target system.

-In this study, the documentations and deployment configuration files of the target system were read to identify the system's services and resources to be used in Stage I. Meanwhile, we deployed the target system on a cluster of servers, and we used tools to generate workloads of user operations, collect performance data of services and resources, in order to simulate a real-world running MSA System.
-By referring to Netflix's proposed methodology of finding faults in MSA Systems\cite{basiri2016chaos}, we randomly injected faults to our 24*7 running system, to find disruptions causing service resilience goal violations.
-The detected service degradations and monitoring data for service performance were collected as inputs of Stage II and Stage III.
+We developed an open source web application called \textit{KAOSer} \footnote{\url{https://github.com/XLab-Tongji/KAOSer}} was to draw diagrams of Service Resilience Requirement Model.

 In order to draw diagrams of Resilience Goal Decomposition View, we developed an open source web application called \textit{KAOSer} \footnote{\url{https://github.com/XLab-Tongji/KAOSer}}.
 Users can create, edit elements in Resilience Goal Decomposition View, and export the diagram and textual documentation to their local storage.
 Figure \ref{fig:kaoser} shows the user interface of \textit{KAOSer}.
 Users can drag elements to the diagram area from the toolbox on the left, and edit the textual specifications of these elements by clicking on these elements.